YiTaoMa/HotDesking/README.md

 #### Unit Tests Notes:

-- Run unit tests before modify/add/delete any accounts/bookings/seats And do not run unit tests after modify/add/delete accounts/bookings/seats.
+- Run unit tests before modify/add/delete any accounts/bookings/seats through the add/delete/update functions And do not run unit tests after modify/add/delete accounts/bookings/seats through the add/delete/update functions.
-- Try not to modify/delete existing data in the database.
+- DO NOT modify/delete existing data in the database.
 - Model Unit Test: Employee ID: 77777 & 77778 & 88888 & 11111 used for test
     - DO NOT MODIFY THIS ACCOUNT AND RELATED BOOKING INFORMATION!!
     - If changed, Tests will fail.
     - If changed some of Locked down seats, tests will also fail in some cases.
 - If Modify Seat Table, related tests will fail.
-(Like Test seat 5 is lock down originally, if you unlock it, test will fail.)
+(Like Test seat 5 is lock down originally, if you unlock it, some tests will fail.)
 - Few model classes/methods is not tested either there are all void method, or it will actually impact the main function in some cases.
-(As I am not sure what sequence you going to check, if you do something with the lockdown seats then run the unit test, will actually cause for example database Seat table expected is true which is locked down , but become false which is not locked down.)
+(As I am not sure what sequence you going to check, just to make sure.
+So, if you do something with the lockdown seats through the lock down function then run the unit test, will actually cause for example database Seat 2 originally is true which is locked down , but it becomes false when you unlock it which is not locked down now. but one of the test is to unlock it and use @Afterall method to update the unlock status for seat 2 to true.
+What happened is you unlock it and test set it to false but after all tests, it set back to true, but it is actually false as you unlock it.
+That will cause problem.)
   But, originally the functions is all working well unless you lock down or modify/add/delete any exiting accounts/bookings/seats AND run the unit tests.